Co-Director, National Center for Technology and Dispute Resolution

 - The Fourth Party: Improving Computer-Mediated Deliberation through Cognitive, Social and Emotional Support

 - Process Families and their Application to Online Dispute Resolution

 - Process Technology for Achieving Government Online Dispute Resolution

-Leah’s publications concentrate on the critical examination of conflict transformation theory and practices in both the online and offline worlds and her most recent publications include:
+Leah’s recent publications concentrate on ODR ethics and the critical examination of conflict transformation theory and practices in both the online and offline worlds:

 - Wing, L. “Artificial Intelligence and Online Dispute Resolution Systems Design: Lack of/Access to Justice Magnified.”
 International Journal of Online Dispute Resolution, Vol. 4, No. 2, 2017, 16-20.